laiskasiili/geoStuffContainerized/README.md

 1. Install Docker Desktop
 2. Pull the GDAL image from docker hub: ```docker pull osgeo/gdal```
 3. Run the container: ```docker run -it --rm --volume="FULL_PATH_TO_YOUR_DATA_FOLDER":"/data" osgeo/gdal:latest```
+> _Good to know_: If you are very lazy you could even skip step 2) and directly run the docker run command.
+If it is the first time docker will not find the specified image and will automatically look for a match in docker hub - amazing!
+But remember the second line of Python Zen: "Explicit is better than implicit".